telegramdesktop/tdesktop/.github/CONTRIBUTING.md

 ## What contributions are accepted

-We highly appreciate your contributions in the matter of fixing bugs and optimizing the exteraGram Desktop source code and its documentation.
+We highly appreciate your contributions in the matter of fixing bugs and optimizing the rabbitGram Desktop source code and its documentation.
 In case of fixing the existing user experience please push to your fork and [submit a pull request][pr].

 Wait for us.
 We try to review your pull requests as fast as possible.
 If we find issues with your pull request, we may suggest some changes and improvements.